mufeedvh/code2prompt/README.md

 - Document the code.
 - Implement new features.

-You can customise the prompt template to achieve any of the desired use cases.
+You can customize the prompt template to achieve any of the desired use cases.
 It essentially traverses a codebase and creates a prompt with all source files combined.
 In short, it automates copy-pasting multiple source files into your prompt and formatting them along with letting you know how many tokens your code consumes.

 > I initially wrote this for personal use to utilize Claude 3.0's 200K context window and it has proven to be pretty useful so I decided to open-source it!